jasonsckrabulis/mcwhinnie_etal_respirometry/README.md

 ### Issues and suggestions

 Please email jason.sckrabulis@gmail.com with any issues or suggestions for the respirometry device, or submit via the GitHub issues tab for this [repository](https://github.com/jasonsckrabulis/mcwhinnie_etal_respirometry/issues).
-For questions concerning the manuscript, please email the corresponding author at rbmcwhin@gmail.com.
+For questions concerning the manuscript, please email the corresponding author at raffel@oakland.edu.

 ### Change log